Policy and Procedure #222.0, Conflict of Interest

 This procedure outlines how a conflict of interest for trustees and staff members of the York Region District School Board is reported and addressed.

-1. supporting principals, managers and supervisors in the implementation of the Conflict of Interest policy.
+1. support principals, managers, and supervisors in the implementation of the Conflict of Interest policy and procedure.

-1. deciding, in consultation with the superintendent, whether a direct personal or direct or indirect pecuniary interest exists and taking appropriate action(s).
+1. in consultation with the superintendent, decide whether a personal or direct or indirect pecuniary interest exists and take appropriate action(s).

 1. ensure that every conflict of interest and the general nature thereof declared by a trustee, be recorded in the minutes of;